-Greitens sworn in as Missouri's 56th governor
+Chiefs season ends with loss to Steelers, 18-16

 A welding on the metallic slides can crack and cut children's fingers.

+The Chiefs playoff run and season are officially over after an 18-16 loss to the Steelers.

-The Chiefs are getting ready for the upcoming playoff game against the Steelers.
+The Chiefs fell 18 to 16 against the Steelers.

-The Chiefs have a chance to get revenge on the Steelers when they play them in the Divisional Round of the NFL playoffs.

-An assistant coach for the Pittsburgh Steelers faces aggravated assault and other charges after an altercation at a local bar Sunday night.
+Signs of support can be seen across the city, from the skyline being lit up in Chiefs red to many fans wearing their favorite gear.

+The Royals have agreed to a one-year deal with Eric Hosmer, avoiding arbitration.